Prunus

-Prunus is a genus of flowering trees and shrubs from the family Rosaceae.
-The genus includes plums, cherries, peaches, nectarines, apricots and almonds (collectively stonefruit).
-The genus has a cosmopolitan distribution, being native to the temperate regions of North America, the neotropics of South America, and temperate and tropical regions of Eurasia and Africa, There are about 340 accepted species as of March 2024.
+Prunus is a genus of flowering trees and shrubs from the rose family (Rosaceae) that produce stone fruits, or drupes.
+As of March 2024, the genus has about 340 accepted species, including almonds, apricots, cherries, peaches (and nectarines), and plums.
+It has a cosmopolitan distribution, being native to the temperate regions of North America, the neotropics of South America, and temperate and tropical regions of Eurasia and Africa.